NanachiNumber1/-Sar/README.md

 Simple audio routing script.

-Just root audio that's all, usefull if you are like me and use capture card for game console.
+Just routing audio that's all, usefull if you are like me and use capture card for game console.

 tested only on arch linux with pipewire and zenety